Breast reduction is surgical reshaping and removal of breast tissue to improve the appearance of your breasts and reduce their size.

 - experiencing rashes or thrush under the breasts

-Following this, your breasts will be examined, with clinical measurements and photographs taken.
+Following this, your breasts will be examined.
 It is important to decide with your surgeon the type of breast reduction operation that would most suit your body shape, breast size and skin type.

 We will then discuss the best course of action to address your concerns.
 Written information will be provided to you, so that you can consider your options.
-A breast lift is a major operation, so a second consultation to discuss the advice you are given is recommended.
+A breast reduction is a major operation, so a second consultation will be made for you once you have booked your surgical date.

 Women having breast surgery should bring their most recent mammogram or ultrasound with them to the consultation.